 - Once the butternut squash skin blisters and is softened, remove and cool until you can slice in half.

 - Scoop the seeds out and discard.
 Scoop out flesh into a bowl.

-- Place squash, carrots, apple, maple syrup, water into Vitamix and blend until thoroughly blended and completely pureed.
+- Place squash, carrots, apple, maple syrup, water into Vitamix and blend until thoroughly completely pureed.
 Add water in 1/2 cup at a time, and continue until you have the consistency you want.

 - Move the soup into a pot to heat on low.

 - In small frying pan, brown two tablespoons of butter.
 Add both the sage leaves and pecans.
 Sage leaves should be browned not burned.

 - Roast Pecans for 3 to 4 minutes in 400 degree oven